SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/02-Parse-Variable-Patterns-Using-Regex.md

         You can convert these easily by appending “`?:`” to the group right after the starting parenthesis.

-    This approach won’t work in cases where you only have non-capturing groups in your regex.
+    This approach will not work in cases where you only have non-capturing groups in your regex.
 You need to have at least one capturing group in your regex.